 Finally, where is the satisfaction?
 Is it on the smiling faces from the camaraderie of the membership?
 Is it the fact a member can run a train around the 20 by 40 foot layout and know he will never have anything that big in his own house?
 Is it the ability to have numerous members operating numerous trains at the same time together as a network?
 Is it knowing you have had a share in building this layout and perhaps the previous one as well?
 Maybe it is the look on a child’s face when he comes into the club and sees all those engines pulling cars and blowing horns and ringing bells.

-For 70 years the Brantford Model Railroad Club has done just that.
+For over 70 years the Brantford Model Railroad Club has done just that.
 They have replaced old technology with newer technology.
 They have worked together to build a dream from lines on paper to a working miniature world that moves and makes sounds like in the real world.
 It brings hours of enjoyment for all that take part in the hobby.
 This is our club, our hobby.

 Happy Anniversary Brantford Model Railroad Club.